sal55/langs/mycompilers.md

     AST2     Name-resolved version (for the last decade; before that these were combined) AST3     Type-analysed
 ````
+#### Intermediate Language/Representation

 Early compilers used ad hoc code generation without an IL.
 For the last few years I've used an IL, trying both a stack-based one, and a three-address-code version.

-The IL is actually what I've been working on recently.
-I've just decided to remove it completely as it doesn't pay its way.
+At one point, the IL could also be used as a separate language in its own right, with a source syntax for input files.

+ILs are what I've been working on recently, trying to see which one is best for moving things forwards.

+After many weeks and to-ing and froing, my decision was: to discard both!
+I decided having an IL at all didn't buy me much.

+For non-executable code, it's an unnecessary extra layer.
+For helping improve the generated code, my latest ideas involved either doing something before the IL was generated, or as part of the next stage.
+So I'm going back to an earlier model.
+It might take me a week to get that working on my code-base.

-### Language Changes Affecting Compilation
+### Language Changes Affecting Compiler Internals

-This is other than switching targets.
+This is other than switching targets or adding minor features:

-* Different modules schemes
+* Different module schemes
-* Out-of-order compilation (the reasomn for the separate name-resolving pass)
+* Out-of-order compilation (the reason for that separate name-resolving pass)
 * Whole-program compilation (eg. all modules must be parsed before progressing to the next stage)
 * Different backend schemes